Dr. Jekyll and Mr. Hyde (song)

-"Dr. Jekyll and Mr. Hyde" is a song by English rock band, the Who.
+"Dr. Jekyll and Mr. Hyde" is a song by the English rock band the Who.
 It was written by the band's bassist, John Entwistle.

+Background and composition

 The song is about drummer Keith Moon's drinking problems.
 This is the first of two songs from The Who written about Keith Moon, the second being "Doctor Jimmy" from the album Quadrophenia.
 Who biographer John Atkins calls it "a macabre tribute to Keith Moon."

+This song, as well as "Boris the Spider" and "Silas Stingy" all had lyrics that suited children.
+Kit Lambert had the idea of making a kids' album composed entirely of songs like these, but it never saw the light of day.

+Release

+"Dr. Jekyll and Mr. Hyde" had been considered as a possible single release, along with "Call Me Lightning," but it was released as the B-side of "Call Me Lightning" instead.
+Atkins laments this decision, stating that although its horror film imagery was not ideal for a single, it was far better than "Call Me Lightning."
+He considers it one of Entwistle's best songs, saying that the "music and performance combine to create a perfectly chilling horror-comic gothic mood piece."
+Charlesworth states that the song "succeeds admirably."